juanbelieni/watermark-stealing-replication/README.md

 # Watermark Stealing: Replication

+> Capstone project developed during the last week of the [AI Security Bootcamp](https://aisb.dev).

 This repository contains a small-scale replication of the paper *Watermark Stealing Attacks on Large Language Models* (2024), which demonstrates that statistical text watermarking schemes can be extracted and circumvented by low-budget adversaries.

 ## Overview